Félix d'Hérelle: Final return to France

 Félix d'Hérelle was stricken with pancreatic cancer and died a forgotten man in Paris in 1949.
 He was buried in Saint-Mards-en-Othe in the department of the Aube in France.

-In the 1960s Félix d’Hérelle's name appeared on a list published by the Nobel Foundation of scientists who had been worthy of receiving the Nobel Prize but did not, for one reason or another.
+In the 1960s Félix d'Hérelle's name appeared on a list published by the Nobel Foundation of scientists who had been worthy of receiving the Nobel Prize but did not, for one reason or another.
 D'Herelle was nominated for the prize ten times.

-However, France has not completely forgotten Félix d'Hérelle.
-There is an avenue that bears his name in the 16th arrondissement in Paris.

 Legacy

 D'Hérelle became widely known for his imaginative approaches to important problems in theoretical, as well as applied, microbiology.
 At the same time, he was widely reviled for his self-advertisement, his exaggerated claims of success and his sharp financial practices.
 He also had a talent for making enemies among powerful senior scientists.

 D'Hérelle's main legacy lies in the use of phage in the molecular revolution in biology.
 Max Delbrück and the "phage group" used bacteriophages to make the discoveries that led to the origins of molecular biology.
 Much of the initial work on the nature of genetic expression and its regulation was performed with bacteriophages by Francois Jacob, Andre Lwoff and Jacques Monod.
 In fact, immediately before his studies of the structure of DNA, James Watson had earned his Ph.D. by working on a bacteriophage-related project in Salvador Luria's laboratory.
 A more detailed account of the use of phage in major biological discoveries can be found on the page, bacteriophage.

 As one of the earliest applied microbiologists, d'Hérelle's microbe-centered worldview has been noted for its prescience, since microbes are playing increasingly important roles in bioremediation, microbial fuel cells, gene therapy, and other areas with relevance to human well-being.